kamperh/data414/readme.md

 --------------------------
 - Where do I find the slides?
 For some consecutive videos, the slides are combined into a single PDF.
-So just download the slides for the next video in the sequence.
+So just download the slides for the next video in the sequence that has slides.
-- For practicals, what is the difference between the main link and `colab`?
+- For practicals, what is the difference between the main link and *colab*?
 If you click the notebook directly, then it will download the Jupyter notebook to your computer.
-If you click the `colab` link, then it will open the notebook directly in your browser in a new [Google Colab session](https://colab.research.google.com/).
+If you click the *colab* link, then it will open the notebook directly in your browser in a new [Google Colab session](https://colab.research.google.com/).